AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

   </TabItem>
 </Tabs>

 This approach is very similar to the preprocessor approach, and only improves on it by making the variable available to the broswer (and not having to compile).
-Concretely, it allows you to play with varaibles at the browser level (work on inheritance, scope, or simply debug it).
+Concretely, it allows you to play with varaibles at the browser level (enjoy inheritance, scope, and debug utilities).

 **Subsequently, it still doesnt solve the problem of having a huge number of Colors x Components.**